-(Ocala, Florida 2017) At North Marion High School, students are busy preparing for the 7th annual Drive for Life campaign that will take place March 5-9.
+(Ocala, Florida 2018) At North Marion High School, student leadership is busy preparing for the 8th annual “Drive for Life” campaign that will take place March 5-9.
 The “Drive for Life” campaign is a student led campaign that focuses on driving responsibly and making good decisions when behind the wheel of a car.
-The campaign, organized by the Student Leadership team and the Students Against Destructive Decisions (SADD) Club, will allow students on campus to participate in a variety of activities, including assemblies with guest speakers, interactive booths that focus on the effects of driving drunk and texting while driving, and other activities that emphasize the importance of safe driving choices.
+The campaign, organized by the Student Leadership team and the Students Against Destructive Decisions (SADD) Club, will allow students on campus to participate in a variety of activities including assemblies with guest speakers, interactive booths that focus on the effects of impaired driving, and other activities that emphasize the importance of safe driving choices.
 The student led facet of the campaign is one of the driving forces behind the success of “Drive for Life”.
 Student Government sponsor, Sonja Christmas, states, “Adults are constantly bombarding students with “dos” and “don’ts”.
 After a while it becomes a blur.
 “Drive for Life” is different because students are telling other students to stop and be responsible.”

-Drive for Life originated in 2010 as students on the North Marion High School campus were grieving the passing of several classmates that had recently died in several unrelated vehicle accidents.
-The students involved in the Leadership team at that time approached the Administrative team and voiced their rationale for designing a campaign that would educate their fellow classmates about the risks of distracted and drunk driving and hopefully prevent further accidents.
-Through the continued financial support of Duke Energy and The Marion County Children’s Alliance, the program has been able to grow each year and allows for more activities and more student involvement.
-The long-lasting effects can be seen each day as students buckle their seat belts as they leave campus and drive safely during their travels.
+“Drive for Life” originated in 2010 as students on the North Marion High School campus were grieving the passing of a number of classmates that had recently died in several unrelated vehicle accidents.
+The students involved in the Leadership team at that time approached the Administrative team and voiced their rationale for designing a campaign that would educate their fellow classmates about the risks of distracted and drunk driving and hopefully prevent future accidents.
+Through the continued financial support of Duke Energy, Tri-Eagle Sales, and Marion County Children’s Alliance, the program has been able to grow each year and allows for more activities and more student involvement.
+The long lasting effects can be seen each day as students buckle their seat belts as they leave campus and drive safely during their travels.